-Find global comfort food—from tikka masala to shrimp ceviche—and every type of martini you can imagine at this trendy spot.
+Find global comfort food—from chicken tikka masala to shrimp ceviche—and every type of martini you can imagine at this trendy spot.

 It's been dubbed Sushi Den II, but Izakaya Den is more than a replica of its popular cousin.
 You can still order ultrafresh sushi and sashimi, but the most exciting dishes come in the form of small plates.